Dealing with Expert Bias in Collective Decision-Making: Meta-CMAB: meta-learning for Bandits with Expert Advice

 \section{Meta-CMAB: meta-learning for Bandits with Expert Advice}

-The previously discussed methods build on the proposition that the best way of combining expert advice is a weighted average.
-In contrast, we hypothesized that there are patterns in the experts' advice which cannot be appropriately exploited by such methods \citep{abels2020meta}.
-In the meta-CMAB, we make the less restrictive assumption that there exists some function $\mathcal{E}$ which maps the experts' advice and confidence for a given context to an expected reward.
-In other words, given a context $\vv{x}_{k,t}$ (i.e., a context for a given arm $k$ at time $t$) and a set of $N$ experts wherein each expert $n$ provides advice $\xi_{k,t}^n$ and confidence $c^n_{k,t}$ about that context, we assume the value function $f$ can be approximated by
+It has long been understood that the knowledge of collectives can, under the right conditions, be aggregated to surpass even the best individual in the collective \citep[see for example Condorcet's jury theorem, ][]{nicolas1785essai}.
+Simple averages for example have been successfully applied as a basic aggregation technique \citep{Kattan2016,kammer2017potential}.
+Unfortunately, among all linear combinations of advice, simple averages are optimal only when experts are i) better than average, ii) have similar levels of expertise, and iii) correlation among experts is uniform.
+While there are some settings in which these conditions can be expected to approximately hold, our desire is to design an approach which is robust when they do not hold.

+Our primary contribution is to frame the task of optimizing performance from a set of experts as a contextual bandit, and exploring the applicability of existing algorithms to this particular case.

+Fundamentally, the aim of our Meta-CMAB approach is to efficiently search large hypothesis spaces for an optimal mapping from advice.
+Specifically, we make the assumption that there exists some function $\mathcal{E}$ which maps the experts' advice to an expected reward, such that:

-If such an $\mathcal{E}$ exists, we can construct a secondary CMAB, the meta-CMAB, with arm context $\vv{y}_{k,t}= \{\xi_{k,t}^1,c^1_{k,t},...,\xi_{k,t}^N,c^N_{k,t}\}$ for each arm $k$, and shared value function $\mathcal{E}$.
-Minimizing regret in this meta-CMAB is equivalent to optimising the CDM process (i.e., minimizing regret in the bandits with expert advice setting).
-This reduction makes it possible to select one of the many CMAB algorithms available in the literature to solve the meta-CMAB, and consequently the original problem.
+If such an $\mathcal{E}$ exists, we can construct a secondary disjoint CMAB, the Meta-CMAB, with arm context $\vv{c}_{k,t}= \{\tilde{f}_{k,t}^1,...,\tilde{f}_{k,t}^N\}$ for each arm $k$.
+Minimizing regret in this Meta-CMAB also minimizes regret in the base bandit.
+Conceptually, the consequence in terms of regret is that we do not compete with the single best expert, but rather with the best combination of experts.

+This reduction makes it possible to select an appropriate CMAB algorithm to solve the Meta-CMAB, and consequently the original problem.
 Just as in standard CMABs, the choice of the CMAB algorithm depends on the assumptions made about $\mathcal{E}$.

-In this paper we use LinUCB to solve the meta-CMAB, as it provides a relatively easy to interpret linear relation between expert advice and expected reward.
-More specifically, we assume that $\mathcal{E}$ is linear, i.e., there exists some ${\vv\theta} \in \mathds{R}^{2N}$ such that
+With the aim of providing an interpretable approach, we focus here on the linear case.
+In particular, we aim to identify the best linear combination of expert advice.
+That is, the weight vector If there exists a weight vector such that the expectation above is $0$, greedily acting upon the linear combination leads to $0$ regret w.r.t. optimality.
+When no such weight vector exists, we say the model is misspecified, i.e., there is no $\vv{\theta^*}$ such that $ f(k,\vx_t) = \mathds{E} [\langle \vv{\tilde{f}_{k,t}}, \vv{\theta^*} \rangle]$.

+Note that while one could simply act greedily on a linear regression trained on the experience history, the bandit setting requires us to be more careful in our decision-making.